-Health professionals recommend a low residue diet or low-fiber diet before certain surgeries.
-A low residue diet is usually followed for a short duration.
-You should always consult a nutritionist to plan a low residue diet for you.
+Health professionals recommend a low-residue diet or low-fiber diet after gut surgeries like ileostomy or colostomy (10).
+A low-residue diet is usually followed for a short duration.
+You should always consult a nutritionist to plan a low-residue diet for you.
 Due to impaired nutrient absorption, you may have to include vitamin supplements in your diet.

 This article gives a detailed account of what a low-residue diet is, the low-residue diet plan, and the list of foods that you should eat and avoid if you are suffering from IBD.

 Low Residue Diet

 - Low Residue Diet Sample Menu

 - Side Effects Of A Low Residue Diet

 Low Residue Diet Food List